ysndr/MSc-Thesis/chapter/related-work.md

 However, Merlin uses a command line interface instead of message passing for interaction.
 Editor extensions expose the server functions to the user by integrating with the editor.

-The Merlin server hand provides a single optimized implementation of code intelligence for Ocaml.
-Since all resources could be put to a single project, multiple iterations of performance improvements were done on Merlin.
+Thanks to this architecture, the Merlin developers have been able to focus their efforts on a single project providing intelligence for OCaml source code.
+The result of this work is a platform independent, performant and fault-tolerant provider of language intelligence.
+Low level changes to the compiler core have been made to provide incremental parsing, type-checking and analysis.
-It now supports partial, incremental parsing and type-checking which allows users to query information even about incomplete or incorrect programs.
+Apart from more efficient handling of source changes, this allows users to query information even about incomplete or incorrect programs.

-Notably, being written in Ocaml, Merlin can make use of existing tools of the Ocaml language.
-In fact, its parser and type-checker are based on the respective original implementations.
-The Merlin project did however have to adapt the Ocaml type-checker to support the aforementioned incrementality.
-Changes are made against a copy of the relevant modules shipped with Merlin which facilitates keeping up with the latest developments of the language.
+Since both Merlin and the OCaml compiler are written in OCaml, Merlin is able to reuse large parts of the reference OCaml implementation.
+This allows Merlin to avoid reimplementing every single feature of the language.
+Still, incremental parsing and typechecking is not a priority to the compiler which prompted the developers of Merlin to vendor modified versions of the core OCaml components.

 While Merlin serves as a single implementation used by all clients, unlike Monto it does not specify a language independent format, or service architecture.
+In fact, Merlin explicitly specializes in a single language and provides a complete implementation where Monto merely defines the language agnostic interface to implement a server on.

 ## Language Servers